 UC Davis is a safer place when all members of its community are aware and actively engaged in maintaining safety and preventing crime.

 The UC Davis Police Department offers a variety of educational opportunities to the campus community.
 We are proud to share our safety expertise and to customize our insights for particular situations.
-In 2019, we participated in 124 education and outreach events.
 Opportunities to learn from us include safety workshops, training academies and other types of crime prevention education.
 We lead workshops about self defense, situational awareness, active shooter survival or other safety topics tailored to a group's needs.
 Our team members also participate in outreach events such as orientation sessions for new students and parents.

 You can schedule workshops and custom safety presentations for your office, team or student group by contacting: